 What the Life Insurance Underwriters Will Want to Know

 The following are some examples of information that you might have to divulge to get a true quote:

 - When did you have the procedure performed?
 The date of your surgery is important to the underwriters.
 This is because often, those who have had their surgery within six months or less of completing the application for coverage may be required to wait longer until a decision can be made.
 Those who have had their surgery performed more than two years ago and who have had no record of any moderate or severe issues following their surgery could qualify for a policy classification of mild substandard.

-- Have you had any complications within the past six months?
+- Any complications flare up recently?
 Those who have experienced symptoms such as bloating or diarrhea after eating may be given a policy class rating of a mild substandard on their coverage – provided that the complications are successfully being managed.
-If, however, an applicant is also experiencing more severe complications such as leaking, and then he or she may be rated as a medium substandard.
+If, however, an applicant also has leaking, then he or she may be rated as a medium substandard.

 - What, if any, medications are you taking that are related to your condition?
 If you are taking any medications that are related to your condition and / or to complications that you are having, then it could mean that you need additional evaluation by the life insurance underwriters.